where the jails are made of tin & you can bust right out just as soon as they put you in.

 There is no perfectible post-work utopia hidden up there in them hills anymore, no place of potential peace and plenty, equality and emancipation, inexhaustible and boundless freedom.
 We have truly arrived at a place “where the jails are made of tin, and you can bust right out again just as soon as they put you in.”
 Because the whole damn thing has become a prison: a fake set, a televised gilded cage.

 To be sure it’s a luxurious, minimum security prison, but that’s the point.
 The bulldogs really do have rubber teeth here.
 The railroad bulls are blind.
 The brakemen have to tip their hats.
 No limits here.
 No shovels, axes, saws, or picks.
 Just corporate-approved torpor.
 There is no more weather.
 The farmer’s trees are full of fruit.
 You really can sleep all day and never have to change your socks.

 On the Super Bowl broadcast, “Big Rock Candy Mountain” has reached its logical conclusion, and in doing so, we witness a kind of mountaintop removal, the loss of it as an impossible place one seeks far away, beside the crystal fountains.
 There is no turning away from paradise now.
 It’s been fully incorporated into the networks of power.

-And yet, as is always the case with traditional music, just out of sight, a burly bum slips away, heading down the track for other destinations.
-One day, beyond the next bend, we’ll catch up.
+And yet, as is always the case with traditional music, just out of sight, a burly bum slips away, heading down the track for other domains.
+One day, beyond the next bend, where the jails really are made of tin, maybe we’ll catch up.